Best TaylorMade Drivers 2025

 Only loft adjustability - no moveable weights

 Sitting in the middle of the Qi10 range in terms of its spin and forgiveness levels, in theory the Qi10 will appeal to the broadest range of players.
-One thing that is for certain is that the tech story is pretty simple; TaylorMade has aimed to maximise the MOI without compromising ball speed.
+One thing that is for certain is that the tech story is pretty simple; TaylorMade has aimed to maximize the MOI without compromising ball speed.

 How have they achieved this you may ask?
-Well, the company have re-engineered their 60X Carbon Twist Face and provided a new supporting structure to promote faster ball speeds and improve the durability of the face.
-Coupled with a brand new, larger address footprint and a lower CG projection, and we felt the Qi10 hit the mark in all the important aspects, with our testing showing an improvement over the Stealth 2.
+Well, the company have re-engineered their 60X Carbon Twist Face and provided a supporting structure to promote faster ball speeds and improve the durability of the face.
+Coupled with a larger address footprint and a lower CG projection, we felt the Qi10 hit the mark in all the important aspects, with our testing showing an improvement over the Stealth 2.

-Visually, TaylorMade has also come away from the red face that we saw in the Stealth range of clubs, with the color being replaced by a more subtle and less garish navy colour.
-Furthermore, the new ultra rounded shape of the Qi10 is a real delight and we felt it should inspire confidence when at address.
+Visually, TaylorMade has also come away from the red face that we saw in the Stealth range of clubs, with the color being replaced by a more subtle and less garish navy color.
+Furthermore, the ultra rounded shape of the Qi10 is a real delight and we felt it should inspire confidence when at address.

 TaylorMade Qi10 Max Driver